 You're seeing this message because you're using an older version of Internet Explorer that is unsupported on our website.
 Please use these links to upgrade to a modern web browser that fully supports our website and protects your computer from security risks.

 The summer residential program takes place on the campus of Frostburg State University.
-Students live on campus for three-, five-, or six-weeks while they participate in a variety of classes, workshops, and activities designed to help prepare them for post secondary education in math and/or science.
-The rising 9th graders participate in a three-week program, rising 10th and 11th graders attend a five-week program, and rising 12th graders attend a six-week program which includes a five-week science investigation and a special senior week.
+Students live on campus for a two, three, five, or six-week program.
+They participate in a variety of classes, workshops, and activities designed to help prepare them for post-secondary education in math and/or science.
+The rising 9th graders participate in a two-week introductory science research project, rising 10th graders participate in a three-week intermediate science research project and rising 11th and 12th graders participate a five-week advanced research project.
+Rising 12th graders attend an additional sixth week, a senior week focused on college searches, applications, and financial aid.

 During the summer, students live in the residence halls with RMSC Tutor/Counselors (TCs).
 TCs are college students majoring in math and/or science who supervise and work with the RMSC participants.
 TCs are involved in every aspect of the RMSC Summer Program.
 They are with the students during meals, classes, workshops, and activities, and they supervise in the residence halls in the evenings.
 TCs plan evening and weekend activities and are available for students when they need assistance.
 They serve as tutors and role models for the students and are a critical element of our program.